⚠️ Update: June 24, 2021

 Cairo is Egypt’s bustling capital city, home to some of the world’s most famous monuments such as the Great Pyramids of Giza and the Sphinx.
 Apart from historical artifacts that dot the city, Cairo is also a cultural hub of modern life and activity.
 Visit this spectacular city to be transported back in time to a world of ancient history and walk a mile in the shoes of a pharaoh!

 Many tourist attractions in the capital city of Cairo have reopened.
 Visitors are required to undergo strict measures such as temperature screenings and social distancing measures while visiting these attractions.
 Please check with domestic travel restrictions before embarking on your trip.
-For a convenient way to keep updated on ever-changing travel restrictions due to COVID-19, check out our free guide on travel restrictions.

 Traveling to Southern Sinai